s-sana-sharifi/physics-informed-electrostatic-source-recovery/README.md

 - Modeling simplified detector response functions
 - Exploring inverse dose reconstruction in synthetic computational dosimetry settings

+---

 ## License

 This project is licensed under the MIT License.
+See the `LICENSE` file for details.